aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 I thought about how updating every element between *a* and *b* could be made more efficient.
 What if we stored *k* and the difference between *a* and *b* at index *a* in a list?

-For example, *n* is 3 and our first query is:
+For example, if *n* is 3 and our first query is:

 ```
 a = 1